Journey through Central Europe

 Monday, October 21

-This morning we will visit Schonbrunn Palace, a UNESCO World Heritage site, that was the main summer residence of the Habsburg rulers, with palaces and gardens that rival those in Versailles.
+This morning we will walk to St Stephen's Cathedral (Stephansdom) followed by a visit to the Schonbrunn Palace, a UNESCO World Heritage site, that was the main summer residence of the Habsburg rulers, with palaces and gardens that rival those in Versailles.
 Our Grand Tour will take us through the private apartments of Emperor Franz Joseph and Empress Elisabeth (Sisi), as well as the rooms occupied and used by Empress Maria Theresa.

 Tuesday, October 22